What Is Alcohol Rehab?

-Statistics from drugabuse.gov show that incidence of relapse for substance abuse disorders is in the range of 40-60%, compared to hypertension and asthma, which have regression rates of 50-70%.
+Statistics from drugabuse.gov show that incidence of relapse for addiction disorders is in the range of 40-60%, compared to hypertension and asthma, which have regression rates of 50-70%.

 What is recovery from alcohol addiction?

-The definition of being "in recovery" is not fixed, but usually this means the person is receiving some form of ongoing support for alcohol addictions.
+The definition of being "in recovery" is not fixed, but usually this means the person is receiving some form of ongoing support and alcohol addiction help.